GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 ---

 # Exercise #2: pKₐ Calculation (pH titration + pKₐ fitting)

-In this exercise, we will run our first real protien file using **MCCE4-Alpha**!
+In this exercise, we will run your first **MCCE4** simulation to perform a pKₐ calculation using a real protein file!

 ---
 ## Background
 __Lysozyme__ is a small enzyme that dissolves bacterial cell walls, thus killing bacteria.
 It was discovered as the first antibiotic to inhibit bacterial growth in food — __before penicillin__.
 We are using [PDB ID: 4LZT](https://www.rcsb.org/structure/4LZT)

 The experimental pKₐ values of all lysozyme residues are provided at the bottom of this tutorial.